Delegating or transferring a country-code top-level domain (ccTLD)

 Supporting documentation must be provided with the Delegation Request Form.
 Files should be in PDF format where possible.

-Once the email is sent to firstname.lastname@example.org, ICANN’s ticketing system will reply automatically with a confirmation of receipt and a unique reference number within 1 day.
+Once the email is sent to firstname.lastname@example.org, our ticketing system will reply automatically with a confirmation of receipt and a unique reference number within 1 day.
 This number will be used to track progress and correspondence relating to the request.
 Please ensure the number, just as it appears in the confirmation receipt, is included in the subject of all future communications related to the request.

-In addition to the electronic submissions, it is a requirement that the requestor submit originals, or certified copies, of all official documents and testimony used in the request for which its authenticity is material to the evaluation.
+In addition to the electronic submissions, it is a requirement that the requester submit originals, or certified copies, of all official documents and testimony used in the request for which its authenticity is material to the evaluation.
 This includes the following:

 - Registration certifications